NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/Debugger/B1-RemoteTargets.md

 python3 -m build
 ```

-This should output a `.whl` file.
+This should output a `.tar.gz` and a `.whl` file under `pypkg/dist`.
-Send that over to the target system and install it.
+Send the `.whl` over to the target system and `pip install` it.
+Do the same for Debugger-agent-gdb.
 If that doesn't work, then in the worst case, copy the Python source over and add it to your `PYTHONPATH`.

 #### The `python import ghidragdb` command fails